OpenNebula/website/content/ecosystem/appliances_marketplace/marketplace_contribution/contribution_process.md

 Please, find more details on some of these stages below.

+## Communication Channels

+During the contribution process, the following channels will be used:
+- **GitHub Issues:** This is the designated starting point for proposing a new appliance.
+By creating an issue first, you can discuss the appliance's purpose and features with the OpenNebula team.
+This initial conversation ensures your contribution aligns with the Marketplace goals before you begin development work.
+- **GitHub Pull Request:** This is the primary workspace for all technical collaboration.
+When you submit your appliance files (or an update), the Pull Request becomes the central hub for code reviews, configuration feedback, and discussions with our engineers.
+- **Email:** We use email for direct and official communication, particularly after your appliance has been published in the Marketplace.
+For example, if your live appliance fails a periodic compatibility test, you will receive an automated notification via email containing the relevant logs and details.
+- **OpenNebula Forum:** This is our main channel for community-wide interaction.
+It's the ideal place to ask general questions about the contribution process or to seek help from other community members.
+We also encourage you to use the forum to engage with and provide support to the end-users of your appliance.

 ## Learning Materials
 This section describes the necessary knowledge users need to understand to develop a new appliance and includes links to all the relevant documentation and learning materials.